Ginanjar Wahyu

-Ginanjar Wahyu Ramadhani (born 20 November 2003) is an Indonesian professional footballer who plays as a midfielder or forward for Liga 1 club Persija Jakarta and the Indonesia national under-20 team.
+Ginanjar Wahyu Ramadhani (born 20 November 2003), simply known as Ginanjar, is an Indonesian professional footballer who plays as a forward for Liga 1 club Bhayangkara.

 Club career

 Persija Jakarta

 After starting his career at Inspire Academy and joined Bhayangkara youth team for 6 months, he joined Persija Jakarta on 1 January 2022, started from the youth team and was promoted to the senior squad on 1 July 2022.
 On 23 July 2022, Ginanjar made his first-team debut by being starting player in a 1–0 loss match against Bali United at Kapten I Wayan Dipta Stadium.

 On 8 January 2023, Ginanjar scored his first league goal for Persija against PSS Sleman as his team won 2–0.

+Loan to Arema

+Ginanjar was signed for Arema to play in Liga 1 in the 2023–24 season, on loan from Persija Jakarta.
+He made his debut on 2 July 2023 in a match against Dewa United at the Indomilk Arena, Tangerang.

+On 1 September 2023, Ginanjar scored his first league goal for Arema against Bhayangkara as his team won 2–0.

 International career

 On 14 September 2022, Ginanjar made his debut for Indonesia U-20 national team against Timor-Leste U-20, in a 4–0 win in the 2023 AFC U-20 Asian Cup qualification.
 In October 2022, it was reported that Ginanjar received a call-up from the Indonesia U-20 for a training camp, in Turkey and Spain.